 51 of the 52 Lycoming County municipalities (98%) have attended LTAP courses or have used LTAP services since 2005.
-About 16% of all Lycoming County municipalities attended LTAP classes this year which is a 20% decrease over last year.
+About 44% or 23 Lycoming County municipalities attended LTAP classes this year (meaning at least one person from the municipality attended at least one of the LTAP courses offered).
+In contrast, approximately 16%, or 8 Lycoming County municipalities attend LTAP courses in 2017-2018.
 These statistics illustrate the fact that Lycoming County's marketing efforts have produced significant results in achieving participation by our municipalities but they also underscore some of the difficulties encountered in getting consistent registration and attendance.